Generic SaaS handles 80 percent of your Brantford operation and breaks on the 20 percent that makes you money

 How to choose a developer in Brantford

 Pick a team that pushes you to buy off-the-shelf for the common 80 percent and build only the differentiating 20.
 The right partner runs a discovery phase, finds your real workflow gaps, and integrates rather than replaces.
 Look for industrial and food-processing references and honest build-versus-buy advice.
-Most custom builds here connect to a custom ERP (Enterprise Resource Planning), an inventory management system, and business intelligence dashboards, so plan those integration points before you write a line of code.
+Most custom builds here connect to a custom ERP (Enterprise Resource Planning), an inventory management system, and business intelligence (BI) dashboards, so plan those integration points before you write a line of code.

 - Software that models your differentiated process instead of forcing a workaround